samuel-x/unimelb-notes/COMP30024/examrev.md

 	- Minimax but before every outcome you add a "chance node" which applies a probability to it
 	- Tree grows really fast
 	- As depth increases probability of reaching a node becomes diminished
+		- Means we care less about really *deep nodes*

 ## Week 5: Machine Learning in Game Search
 ##### Discuss opportunities for learning in game playing